 It is unlawful to retaliate against an individual for the purpose of interfering with any right or privilege secured by these laws.
-If a student brings concerns to the University's attention, including publicly opposing sexual violence or filing a sexual violence complaint with the University, it is unlawful for the University to retaliate against that person because he/she testified or participated in any manner in the University's investigation of proceeding.
+If a student brings concerns to the University's attention, including publicly opposing sexual violence or filing a sexual violence report or complaint with the University, it is unlawful for the University to retaliate against that person because he/she testified or participated in any manner in the University's investigation of proceeding.
 Therefore, if a student, parent, faculty, coach, staff or other individual complains formally or informally about sexual misconduct, the University is prohibited from retaliating (including intimidating, threatening, coercing) or in any way discriminating against the individual because of the individual's complaint.

 The University shall take steps to prevent retaliation against a student who filed a complaint either on his/ her own behalf or on behalf of another student or against those who provided information as witnesses.
 When the University knows or reasonably should have known of possible retaliation by other students, it must take immediate and appropriate steps to investigate or otherwise determine what occurred.
+Complaints of retaliation should be reported directly to the Title IX Coordinator.